vivian-lin/brightwheel/README.md

 ### Switch default API service
 Alter `default_api` value in `application.yml` - must be one of two options `SNAILGUN` or `SPENDGRID`

+### Other notes
+If Snailgun is the default API, please note that

 ### Tests
 Located in src/test/java.
 To run from command line, `./gradlew clean build`

 ### TODOs:
 The EmailApiService implementations (SnailgunApiService and SpendgridApiService) assume that the 3rd party API will send either a 2xx response, OR times out and returns no response at all.
 If I had more time, I'd also cover other cases (i.e. API responds with 4xx or 5xx)